akosela/go-cs/README.md

      -i identity_file
              Selects a file from which the identity (private key) for public key authentication is read.
 The default is ~/.ssh/id_rsa.

+     -io     Run remote iostat(1) on a specific host.

      -ip     Lists network interfaces.